Which place is cheaper, Kansas City or Gainesville?

 The winter brings many poeple to Gainesville as well as Kansas City.

 It's quite cold in Kansas City in the winter.
 In the winter, Gainesville is much warmer than Kansas City.
-Typically, the winter temperatures in Gainesville in January are around 54°F (12°C), and Kansas City is about 30°F (-1°C).
+Typically, the winter temperatures in Gainesville in January average around 54°F (12°C), and Kansas City averages at about 30°F (-1°C).

 Gainesville usually gets more rain in January than Kansas City.
 Gainesville gets 2.9 inches (75 mm) of rain, while Kansas City receives 0.9 inches (23 mm) of rain this time of the year.